hailelagi/hailelagi.com/content/writing/dev.to/break-your-next-server.md

 original: "https://atimetravellingghost.wordpress.com/"
 ---

-# Your friendly neighbourhood aspiring junior dev's guide to understanding the philosophy of fault tolerance in servers.
-A series of rants and odd thoughts.

 I want to propose something, break your next server, on purpose.
 Nope that title isn't clickbait, but I hope you spare me a few moments to explain.
 Runtime errors are the last thing you want to happen in your code right?
 Especially if it's running in "production", but you know...
 I don't know.

 I'd like to think in general software development, stuff goes wrong more than it goes right.
 I always wonder what happens in real software teams? how do they respond to minor and major corruptions in their systems?
 Servers break all the time.
 For lots of unusual reasons, *especially* in production.
 The world is a messy place, unpredictable and I have yet to find any real world service that hasn't experienced some sort of outage at some point in time.
 Sometimes?
 These are entirely unpredictable, novel problems that require novel solutions.
 There's no magic server that can guarantee 100% uptime(depends on what you define as "uptime", more on that later).
 Stuff happens, security vulnerabilities, scaling issues, dependencies on external services break, and so on.
 Things my inexperienced mind cannot begin to fathom.